gree/superexporter/README.md

-# Superexporter as the super server for memcached_exporter
+# Superexporter provides the multi-target pattern for other exporters
 Superexporter is a super server for [memcached_exporter](https://github.com/prometheus/memcached_exporter) to support the multi-target pattern.
 You can scrape multiple memcahed metrics from a single superexporter endpoint by specifying the target in a query parameter.